katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 Roles
 *****

-Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
+Roles let you automatically load related vars, files, tasks, handlers, and other Assible artifacts based on a known file structure.
 Once you group your content in roles, you can easily reuse them and share them with other users.

 .. contents::
    :local: